lionel-panhaleux/krcg/README.md

 -- Rulings
 Provides only ony maneuver each combat, even if the bearer changes.
-[LSJ 19980302-2]
+[LSJ 19980302-2] The optional maneuver cannot be used if the strike cannot be used (eg. {Hidden Lurker}).
+[LSJ 20021028]
 ```

 Use the `-l` option to get ruling links: